Here’s a look at the National Guard, a reserve military force and the oldest component of the US armed forces.

 There are over 450,000 soldiers and airmen in the National Guard, as of June 2020.

-The National Guard was formed in 1636 as the militia of the colonists in North America, and is guaranteed by the US Constitution.
+The National Guard was formed in 1636 as the militia of the colonists in North America.

-The Marquis de Lafayette, on a visit to the United States in 1824, popularized the term “national guard” as a description for the various states’ militias.
+The Marquis de Lafayette, on a visit to the United States in 1824-1825, helped popularize the term “national guard” as a description for the various states’ militias.
 The title was formalized by federal legislation in 1903.

 Other reserve groups have no affiliation with the National Guard.
-(Ex.
-Army Reserve)
+(Example: Army Reserve)